-Besides the reeds, another difference between the clarinet and the oboe that influences their sound, is their form.
-The clarinet has a unique cylindrical tube (it means that one end is closed and the other end is open like a stopped organ pipe), while the oboe has a conical tube just like all the other woodwind instruments.
+Besides the reeds, another difference between the clarinet and the oboe that influences their sound is their form.
+The clarinet has a unique cylindrical tube while the oboe has a conical tube-like all the other woodwind instruments.

-The clarinet has the capacity to go lower sounds (an octave below), by having the same length with a conical instrument.
+The clarinet can capture lower sounds (an octave below), by having the same length as a conical instrument.

 The Clarinet Sound vs The Oboe Sound

-A clarinet sounds like harmonica and organ because of its cylindrical tube, while an oboe sounds like an ancient and still current, Anatolian double-reed wind instrument, zurna (actually, oboe is the developed version of a similar (maybe the same) ancient double-reed wind instrument that is called “shawm”).
+A clarinet sounds like a harmonica and an organ because of its cylindrical tube, while an oboe sounds like an ancient and still current, Anatolian double-reed wind instrument, the zurna.

 Learning to play the Clarinet vs Learning to play the Oboe

-The beginning process of making a sound only with the single-reed and the mouthpiece setup, is relatively less painful and doable, while the process of making a sound only with the oboe’s double-reed is a difficult task.
+Making a sound with the single-reed and the mouthpiece is less painful and doable, while the process of making a sound only with the oboe’s double-reed is a difficult task.
 The beginning process is definitely more difficult for the oboe, compared to the clarinet.
 Also making a beautiful, full sound with the oboe is a big deal.
 Some people don’t like the oboe’s sound because they’ve never heard a beautiful oboe sound.

-The fingering mechanism of the clarinet is more complicated (you have more than three or four optional fingering positions for some notes), while the fingering mechanism of the oboe is more limited.
+The fingering mechanism of the clarinet is more complicated (you have more than three or four optional fingering positions for some notes).
+But the fingering mechanism of the oboe is more limited.

 The register of the clarinet is much wider than the oboe’s register.
 This means more work for the clarinet to find the ideal sound for each register.

-If I make a comparison between the clarinet and the oboe for their tolerance to the lack of sound control; it is definitely more difficult to control the sound with the clarinet than with the oboe.
-In other words, if you lose control of the lips or the fingers even only for a little moment, the consequence of it will probably be an ugly squeak that you won’t be able to hide, while it is not the case for the oboe even in such moments.
+To sum up, it is definitely more difficult to control the sound with the clarinet than with the oboe.
+If you lose control of the lips or the fingers even for a second, the consequence of it will be an ugly squeak, while it is not the case for the oboe even in such moments.

 The clarinet students and even professional artists work hard to avoid the squeaks.
 I can say that it is one of the worst scenarios possible for a clarinet artist on the stage.
 Still, there are solutions to avoid it.

-In addition, as the clarinet has a wider contemporary, jazz and world music repertoire than the oboe has, a clarinet student’s learning process will probably be longer compared to an oboe student’s, even after arriving to an advanced level.
+Besides, as the clarinet has a wider contemporary, jazz, and world music repertoire than the oboe has, a clarinet student’s learning process will be longer compared to an oboe student’s.

-So, I think the learning difficulty rates of both instruments may change depending on the level of progress.
+So, the learning difficulty rates of both instruments may change depending on the level of progress.
 In any case, the oboe will always be one of the hardest instruments to learn.

 The history of the Clarinet vs The History of the Oboe

-The first ancestors of the clarinet (kind of a single-reed instrument with a mouthpiece setup) from the Antiquity and the Middle Ages are from Egypt, from the 3rd Century BC, while the first ancestors of the oboe (double-reed ancestors of zurna in the meantime) are from Mesopotamia, from the 3000 BC.
-Later, these first ancestors of the clarinet and the oboe, both of them were found out and became popular for Greeks and Romans.
+The first ancestors of the clarinet from the Antiquity and the Middle Ages are from Egypt, from the 3rd Century BC.
+The first ancestors of the oboe are from Mesopotamia, 3000 BC.
+Later, these first ancestors of the clarinet and the oboe were found and became popular for Greeks and Romans.

-In medieval Europe, the developed version of the single-reed instrument was called chalumeau, and the developed version of the double-reed instrument was called shawm.
-Actually, these two names were used to indicate both single-reed and double-reed instruments in Renaissance, by bringing them together in the big Shawm Family.
+In medieval Europe, the version of the single-reed instrument was called chalumeau, while the version of the double-reed instrument was called shawm.
+These two instruments were grouped under the big Shawm Family.

-During the 17th century, with the evolution of the treble shawm in France, “hautbois” was invented probably by the families Hotteterre and Philidor.
-Then, the hoboy/hautbois rapidly became one of the most popular instruments in the French court orchestra and in the 18th century, it was already popular all over Europe as a baroque instrument.
+During the 17th century, with the evolution of the treble shawm in France, “hautbois” was invented by the families Hotteterre and Philidor.
+Then, the hoboy/hautbois rapidly became one of the most popular instruments in the French court orchestra.
+In the 18th century, it was already popular all over Europe as a baroque instrument.

-The production of the clarinets in different tunings, was made with the intention to find a better intonation and sound.
-In the beginning, baroque clarinets were in C and D. B, Bb, A, Ab and G clarinets were developed and they took place on the market in the second half of the 18th century.
+The production of the clarinets in different tunings was made to find a better intonation and sound.
+In the beginning, baroque clarinets were in C and D. B, Bb, A, Ab, and G. These versions took place on the market in the second half of the 18th century.

-As we can see here, the oboe in this period was already taking its place in the Baroque repertoire with success, while the clarinet was still trying to develop.
-However, also the oboe needed some kind of sound and construction improvements.
-Besides the additional keys and holes, the shape of the reed was also changed.
+The oboe in this period was already taking its place in the Baroque repertoire with success, while the clarinet was still trying to develop.
+But, also the oboe needed some kind of sound and construction improvements.
+Besides the extra keys and holes, the shape of the reed was also changed.

 The 19th century was revolutionary for the mechanisms of both instruments.
 Both clarinet and oboe were introduced in French and German models and systems.